Fort Granville

 Fort Granville was a militia stockade located in the colonial Province of Pennsylvania.
 Its site was about a mile from Lewistown, in what is now Granville Township, Mifflin County.
 Active from 1755 until 1756, the stockade briefly sheltered pioneer settlers in the Juniata River valley during the French and Indian War.
+The fort was attacked on August 2, 1756, by a mixed force of French troops and Native Americans, mostly Lenape warriors.
+The fort’s garrison surrendered the strongpoint to these attackers, who celebrated their victory and destroyed the stockade.